 Pitch Faders and Tempo Matching:

 When it comes to pitching faders, DDJ-400 has better and longer pitch faders as compared to DDJ-SB3.
 Moreover, the former also has more precise manual tempo matching than the former.

 Deck Select Buttons:

 The DDJ-SB3 limits the Deck Select buttons to Deck 3 and Deck 4 so that DJ can dabble in the four-deck mixing by using the upgraded Serato DJ Pro.
 However, it does have a few limited mixer controls since there are two channels only.
 Whereas, the DDJ400 avoids the Deck Select buttons altogether and makes the unit a strict two-channel, two-deck DJ Controller.

 DDJ-SB3 has inherited the FX controls from the previous DDJ-SB series.
 It has three buttons on top for managing the FX parameters and a knob for putting in the amount of FX you want to apply.
 Each of the decks on the board has an FX section of the top so that you can control them separately.

 Whereas DDJ-400 does not have an FX section on either deck, rather, it has a Beat FX Strip that is the situation right beside the mixer, which is at the center of the board.
 This type of design can e found in DJ Controllers belonging to the DJ DJM Mixer series.
 This type of layout allows the DJs to get used to the Beat FX.

 DDJ-SB3 has Auto Loop buttons that only switch between loops on or off.
 You also get buttons for loop half and loop double.

 In DDJ-400, you will find Loop In, Loop Out, and Reloop buttons along with the Cue/Loop Call buttons, which also work as loop length buttons.

-Check out this neat video comparison of the DDJ SB3, DDJ400, and the Roland DJ 202 by wearecrossfader.co.uk:
+Video comparison of DDJ SB3, DDJ400, and Roland DJ 202 by wearecrossfader.co.uk:

 Pioneer DDJ-SB3 is a very decent option if you want an entry-level DJ Controller just to test out your skills and enhance them.
 With its Aluminum Jog Wheels, FX Fade, Pad Scratch, Performance Pads, Independent Auto Loop and Play and cue buttons, and a well-thought-out and instinctual prototype, it can be a pretty good investment.